toralf/torutils/README.md

 ### The Rule Set

 The DDoS scripts create generic filter rules for the lo device, ICMP, ssh, DHCP and the [configured](#configuration) services.
-Then the following rule set is applied to prevent DDoS against the Tor port:
+Then the following rule set is applied to prevent DDoS against the Tor port(s):

 1. trust any connection attempt from a Tor authority node
 2. block the source ¹ for 24 hours if the connection attempt rate from it to the Tor port exceeds